Wireless network: Private LTE/5G networks

 Private LTE/5G networks use licensed, shared or unlicensed wireless spectrum thanks to LTE or 5G cellular network base stations, small cells and other radio access network (RAN) infrastructure to transmit voice and data to edge devices (smartphones, embedded modules, routers and gateways.

 3GPP defines 5G private networks as non-public networks that typically employ a smaller-scale deployment to meet an organization's needs for reliability, accessibility, and maintainability.

 Open Source

-Open source private networks are based on a collaborative, community-driven software that relies on peer review and production to use, modify and share the source code.
+Open source private networks are based on collaborative, community-driven software that relies on peer review and production to use, modify and share the source code.

 Global area network

-A global area network (GAN) is a network used for supporting mobile across an arbitrary number of wireless LANs, satellite coverage areas, etc. The key challenge in mobile communications is handing off user communications from one local coverage area to the next.
+A global area network (GAN) is a network used for supporting mobile users across an arbitrary number of wireless LANs, satellite coverage areas, etc. The key challenge in mobile communications is handing off user communications from one local coverage area to the next.
 In IEEE Project 802, this involves a succession of terrestrial wireless LANs.